lwoluke/tesla-python-oop/README.md

 # Tesla Giga Texas OOP
 Object oriented programming (OOP) using Python to create Tesla Giga Texas.
-In addition to this, it features the company itself, employees, cars, among other classes.
+It also features the company itself, employees, cars, among other classes.